Genesiss Hospital Our Treatment Arrow icon pointing right

 Recovery After RIRS

-• Most patients can go home within a short period
+• Most patients can return home within a short period

-• Normal activities resume as advised by the doctor
+• Normal activities can be resumed as advised by the doctor

-When Should You See a Doctor After RIRS?
+When Should You Consult a Urologist After RIRS?

 Medical consultation is advised if you experience: